Austin Texas Vein Specialists | Laser Vein Centers | Varicose Vein Removal Centers

 - Excessive sun exposure

-Although the risk tends to increase with age, varicose vein are often seen at very young ages, even in the teenage years.
+Although the risk tends to increase with age, varicose veins are often seen at very young ages, even in the teenage years.
 The sooner that vein disease is diagnosed and treated, the easier it tends to be to treat.
 Vein disease always progressively worsens with time.

 Diagnosing Varicose Veins